microsoft/golazo/docs/workflow-overview.md

 Columns reflect state changes in learning and validation—not just coding steps.
 Suggested baseline:

-1. Backlog– Candidate items with potential value but not yet committed.
+1. Backlog – Candidate items with potential value but not yet committed.
 Anyone can propose.
    Acceptance criteria not guaranteed complete.
-2. Ready– Highest‑priority, well‑understood items with clear acceptance criteria and initial sizing.
+2. Ready – Highest‑priority, well‑understood items with clear acceptance criteria and initial
+   sizing.
 Pull from here when you start new work.
 Coach filles this column with tickets from the Backlog.
-3. Analyze– Shepherd prepares or updates a lightweight design doc, confirms assumptions, and obtains 2 or more peer signoffs.
+3. Analyze – Shepherd prepares or updates a lightweight design doc, confirms assumptions, and obtains 2 or more peer signoffs.
-4. Engineer– Implementation and tests and instrumentation.
+4. Engineer – Implementation and tests and instrumentation.
 Peer reviews (2 or more) required before moving forward.
-5. Release– Code merges/deploys; feature flags or incremental rollout if applicable.
+5. Release – Code merges/deploys; feature flags or incremental rollout if applicable.
    Monitoring/observability verified.
-6. Customer Validation– Stakeholder / user confirms value delivered or provides immediate feedback loop.
+6. Customer Validation – Stakeholder / user confirms value delivered or provides immediate feedback loop.
-7. Done– Definition of Done fully met; learnings captured for retrospective.
+7. Done – Definition of Done fully met; learnings captured for retrospective.

 ## Rails

 Rails (aka swimlanes) categorize tickets by urgency or intent without mixing them visually.

-- Swarm– Highest priority customer‑impacting issues.
+- Swarm – Highest priority customer‑impacting issues.
 The team stops and collaborates.
 Target turnaround typically < 24 business hours.
-- Interrupt– Unexpected but important asks (e.g., compliance request, executive demo).
+- Interrupt – Unexpected but important asks (e.g., compliance request, executive demo).
 Limit active count (often 1) to protect focus.
-- Planned– The steady value stream of intentionally prioritized work.
+- Planned – The steady value stream of intentionally prioritized work.
 Most capacity should live here.

 Optional rails:

-- OOF / Time Off– Visualize availability.
+- Time Off – Visualize availability.
-- Tracking– Items mostly waiting on external parties.
+- Tracking – Items mostly waiting on external parties.
 Use retrospectives to reduce reliance on this lane because it can hide flow debt.
 Ideally all external depenencies are resolved before a ticket is moved to Ready.
-- Lead / Manager– Long‑tail tasks owned by roles with fragmented time; isolates their slower cadence from standard WIP metrics.
+- Lead / Manager – Long‑tail tasks owned by roles with fragmented time; isolates their slower cadence from standard WIP metrics.

 ## Flow Example